fabianofranz/docling-conversion-tutorials/README.md

 #### Image classification and description

-For documents heavy on **images**, the _picture classification_ step will understand the classes of pictures found in documents, like chart types, flow diagrams, logos, signatures, and so on; while the _picture description_ step will annotate (caption) pictures using a vision model.
+For documents heavy on **images**, the _picture classification_ step will understand the classes of pictures found in the document, like chart types, flow diagrams, logos, signatures, and so on; while the _picture description_ step will annotate (caption) pictures using a vision model.

 ```bash
 $ docling /path/to/document.pdf \